 The adolescent and teen years can be a great time, but they are also filled with some reckless decisions that parents just don’t understand.
 What you may think as “common sense,” may, in a juvenile’s eyes, look as an opportunity to experiment.
 But a bad decision should not ruin someone’s immediate or distant future.
 When it comes to drinking many teens test the waters – so to speak – either due to peer pressure, curiosity or boredom.

-Jardine Law Offices P.C. has professional and skilled juvenile DUI defense attorneys who know how to handle such cases with care and conviction.
+Jardine Law Offices P.C. has professional and skilled criminal defense attorneys who know how to handle such cases with care and conviction.
 We have seen our share of good kids exercising poor judgement, but go on to do very well.
 If your child finds themselves in such a situation, let us help them get their life back on track.

 In the State of Utah, underage drinking laws are extremely strict.
 It is illegal for anyone under 21 to consume alcohol, buy alcohol or ask anyone to buy it for them — no exceptions.
 Any violation could mean serious consequences which could affect your kid’s future, including college admittance, scholarships or even receiving or keeping their license.
 You don’t want them to start out with a deficit in life, so hire one of our attorneys to take their case.
 Here at Jardine Law Offices, we know what it takes to get your kid back on the right track.
 We have some of the top juvenile DUI defense attorneys in Farmington – and in Utah.
 Give us a call today.